TAL Education Group (TAL) Shares Up Despite Recent Market Volatility

-TAL Education Group (NYSE: TAL)’s stock price has increased by 0.71 compared to its previous closing price of 7.07. but the company has seen a -0.84% decline in its stock price over the last five trading sessions.
+TAL Education Group (NYSE: TAL)’s stock price has increased by 3.16 compared to its previous closing price of 7.90.
+However, the company has experienced a 15.28% gain in its stock price over the last five trading sessions.
 The Wall Street Journal reported on 02/22/22 that Chinese Tutoring Companies Take Big Financial Hit Amid Crackdown

 Is It Worth Investing in TAL Education Group (NYSE: TAL) Right Now?